binarstrike/binarstrike/README.md

 Backend Developer
 -----------------

+Hi there!
+I'm a Computer Science student at Amikom Purwokerto University with a passion for backend development.
+I'm still learning and growing, but I have a solid understanding of Go and JavaScript, and I'm proficient in using Docker for containerization and deployment.
+I've successfully built several backend applications using these technologies.
+I'm eager to learn new technologies and contribute to open-source projects.
+I have a strong curiosity and a desire to continuously improve my skills.
+Feel free to check out my repositories!

 * 🌍  I'm based in Indonesia, Central of Java
 * ✉️  You can contact me at [binarnugroho775@gmail.com](mailto:binarnugroho775@gmail.com)
 * 🧠  I'm learning Go (Golang), Backend-Web Development and Database Administration